AUAP/AP2018/class02/class02.md

   ```javascript
   console.log("hello " + "world");
   ```
-##### Questions:
+#### Questions:
-What's the difference between loadImage() and createImg()?
+What's the difference between loadImage() and createImg() in sketch02?
-- Can you decode the logic behind why the sample code use loadImage and createImg in loading the images?
+- Can you decode the logic behind why the sample code employs 'loadImage' and 'createImg' in loading the images?

+### Errors

 ### In-class challenge: Grid paper portrait in p5.js
 Time to do some free style drawing.
 The challenge is to draw your neighbour's portrait on a grid paper and then convert the hand-drawing into a p5.js sketch.
 Upload your hand-drawing and your p5 sketch on Github.